 Shop Best Texas Electricity Plans in Your Area

 Best No-Deposit and Prepaid Electricity Plans

 If you are credit challenged or don’t want to provide a social security number to apply for electricity service, you should evaluate prepaid or pay-as-you go plans.

-While we represent multiple prepaid electricity providers, we recommend Payless Power Premier 12 as the best prepaid electricity plan in Texas.
+While we represent multiple prepaid electricity providers, we recommend Payless Power as providing the best prepaid electricity plans in Texas.

 Shop all Payless Power plans online, or call them directly to enroll at 1-866-934-3451